Nominations open: BGS President Elect (2026-28)

 • Advocating for high standards of healthcare for older people, and for the specialist professions delivering high-quality, person-centred care for older people

-• Working closely with, supporting, motivating and constructively challenging the Chief Executive, and leading on recruiting his/her successor
+• Working closely with, supporting, motivating and constructively challenging the Chief Executive, and leading on recruiting their successor

 • Leading, chairing and developing the Trustee Board in its governance and strategic leadership of the BGS